 On another snowy winter day,while writing at my dining room table, I saw a flash mob of quails feeding in the yard across the street.
 At first I saw about seven.
 As they moved around as a group from that yard to the one next door and back, others would appear a few at a time seemingly out of nowhere, and before they left, I counted at least fifteen at one time.
 About an hour later, two grade-school age girls who live up the street stopped in front of the waist-high retaining wall along the sidewalk and began leaning over it, making face prints in the fresh snow.
 I remember making angel prints, but face prints never occurred to me.
 I haven't seen the little girls for some time and wonder if they still live up the street.
 I haven't seen any quails this winter either.
 I feel deprived.

 I don't heed those who say one should choose a place where one can write undistracted.
 I disagree.
 I need to feel part of the world, and I have a good part of it going by my door every day.
 I also need to get up and walk around about every half hour or I get stiff.
 If I don't, I find I reach more than one kind of dead end.
 While I'm up, I try to accomplish at least one household chore such as unloading the dishwasher, cleaning the bathroom, dusting a room, and the like.
 That way, over the course of a couple of months, I have a clean house, one bit at a time.
 Getting up and moving around or looking into the distance rests these old eyes, too.
 I'm sure I accomplish just as much as I would if I isolated myself and stayed glued to my seat, and I really have ever so much more fun doing it.
 Now, if only I could get Cricket to cooperate and not get into mischief like shredding tissues while I'm totally caught up in what I'm doing.
-She is currently lying behind me with her head under a dining room chair--a favorite spot.
+She is currently lying behind me with her head under a dining room chair.